jbrisbin/bashobot/README.md

 `@bashobot` interacts with Travis CI using the secure REST API.
 It supports the following commands:

 - `travisci:build org/repo [branch]` - Manually trigger a build of _org/repo_ on Travis CI.
 Optionally pass a branch name.
-If you need to pass a full JSON document to override elements of your build configuration (as shown in the [Travis CI REST API docs for triggering a build](https://docs.travis-ci.com/user/triggering-builds)), send that JSON as a snippet in a direct message.
+If you need to pass a full JSON document to override elements of your build configuration (as shown in the [Travis CI REST API docs for triggering a build](https://docs.travis-ci.com/user/triggering-builds)), send that JSON as a snippet in a direct message and in the "comment" section of the snippet, mention the `@bashobot` with the appropriate command e.g. `@bashobot travisci:build org/repo`.